Obtaining presentations from group actions without making choices: Introduction

 The following theorem says that if $X/G$ is $2$-connected, then these two families of relations suffice to give a presentation. \begin{theorem}[Main theorem] Let a group $G$ act without rotations on a simply connected simplicial complex $X$.
 Assume that $X/G$ is $2$-connected.
 Then

 where $R$ is the normal subgroup generated by the conjugation relations and the edge relations. \end{theorem}

+\begin{remark} If $X/G$ is $1$-connected but not $2$-connected, then one would also need relations corresponding to generators for $\pi_2(X/G)$.
+One could extract the precise form of such relations from our proof of Theorem \ref{theorem:presentation}.
+We leave this as an exercise for the interested reader. \end{remark}

+\begin{remark} The conclusion of Theorem \ref{theorem:presentation} resembles what occurs for groups acting with {\em strict fundamental domains} (see \cite{BridsonHaefliger}).
+Consider a group $G$ acting without rotations on a $1$-connected simplicial complex $X$.
+A subcomplex $C \subset X$ is a strict fundamental domain if it contains exactly one point from each $G$-orbit.
+We then necessarily have $C \cong X/G$.
+The theory of complexes of groups shows that in this situation, the group $G$ can be constructed as a pushout of the stabilizers of simplices in $C$.
+However, Theorem \ref{theorem:presentation} requires {\em all} of the stabilizer subgroups, and indeed one cannot merely use the stabilizers of vertices representing the orbits of $G$ (in particular, the assumptions of Theorem \ref{theorem:presentation} do not imply that $G$ has a strict fundamental domain).
+This subtlety already shows up in Armstrong's theorem mentioned above : one really needs all the vertex stabilizers to generate $G$.
+See the remark after the second example below. \end{remark}

+\paragraph{Examples.} We now give four examples of group actions to which Theorem \ref{theorem:presentation} can be applied.
+The first two are easy toy examples and the last two are more substantial.

 \begin{example}[Amalgamated free products] If $G = A \ast_C B$, then Bass-Serre theory \cite{SerreTrees} shows that there is a tree $X$ (i.e.\ a simply connected $1$-dimensional simplicial complex) upon which $G$ acts without rotations.
-The tree $X$ has the following two properties. \begin{itemize} \item $X/G$ is an edge $e$. \item If $\tilde{e}$ is any lift of $e$ to $X$ and $v,w \in X^{(0)}$ are the vertices of $\tilde{e}$, then
+The tree $X$ has the following two properties. \begin{itemize} \item $X/G$ is an edge $e$. \item There exists a lift $\tilde{e}$ of $e$ to $X$ such that if $v,w \in X^{(0)}$ are the vertices of $\tilde{e}$, then

 \end{itemize} The conditions of Theorem \ref{theorem:presentation} are clearly satisfied.
 In the resulting presentation, the stabilizers of vertices correspond to the conjugates of $A$ and $B$ inside $G$. \end{example}